How Much Does A Dental Bridge Cost With Insurance?

 Should a dental bridge cause pain while chewing?

 If you are experiencing pain while chewing, it is important to talk to your dentist.
-He or she can determine if the pain is due to the dental bridge or another underlying condition.
+They can determine if the pain is due to the dental bridge or another underlying condition.

 What are the risks of getting a dental bridge?